 During the summer of 2017, we prototyped a new way to ask scientific questions about behaviour and the mind with an interactive science exhibit at Sea Life Brighton!
 This is part of a larger effort to bring neuroscience experiments out of the lab and ‘into the wild’.
 Now we’re analyzing our initial data and working on exhibit version 2.0!

 We know we have minds.
-We don't know exactly how they work, but we know enough to shape and surprise minds, and we know that minds are somehow related to brains and nervous systems.
-You could say that a mind's purpose is to give us all of the abilities we need in order to "act intelligently", or to act with "cognitive competence".
+We don't know exactly how they work, but we know enough to shape and surprise minds, and we know that minds are somehow related to brains and nervous systems, while also related to bodies, places, and histories.

-Studying brains is a challenge best met with many tools.
-We want to collaborate with not only professional science researchers, but also artists, engineers, teachers, historians, clinicians, animal trainers, chefs, philosophers, parents, and children.
+We want to study minds "in the wild", or in situations and environments outside the traditional science lab.
+We want to collaborate with not only professional neuroscience researchers and clinicians, but also artists, craftspersons, hospitality workers, teachers, parents, historians, animal trainers, chefs, philosophers, and engineers.
+Together, we hope to share our observations of minds "in the wild", design experiments to both explore and rigorously probe these observations, and compare minds "in the wild" with minds in controlled, standardized environments.
 We believe that no one knows everything and that everyone knows something, and great value lies in sharing our experiences with each other in respectful and open dialogue.

 This is a bit different from how neuroscience research is traditionally done.
-Studies of human behaviour and minds are most often conducted inside laboratories with 10 to 50 participants, and then generalized to conclude something about the behaviour of all humans (around 8 billion humans!).
-We believe that such small datasets run a great risk of misleading our understanding of human behaviour.
+Studies of human behaviour and minds are most often conducted in controlled, standardized environments with 10 to 50 participants, and then generalized to conclude something about the "how" and "why" of natural behaviour in all humans (around 8 billion humans!).
+We believe that such constrained environments and small datasets run a great risk of misleading our understanding of natural human behaviour.

-So, we want to bring these studies of behaviour out of the laboratory and "into the wild".
-For humans, this means bringing our experiments to museums, zoos, aquariums, festivals, and marketplaces, where over 50 people per day can participate in our studies, discuss our hypotheses and results, and learn about cutting edge ideas and technologies for understanding minds.
-We want to then combine these real-world interactions with in-depth discussion and collaboration over the internet, to allow perspectives from many different locations and backgrounds to more easily converse and share insights.
+So, we want to bring these studies of behaviour out "into the wild".
+For humans, this means bringing our experiments to museums, zoos, aquariums, festivals, and marketplaces, where over 50 people per day can participate in our studies, discuss our hypotheses and results, and learn about cutting edge ideas and technologies in a fun and playful context.
+We want to then combine these interactions with in-depth discussions and interdisciplinary analysis over the internet, to allow perspectives from many different locations and backgrounds to more easily converse and share insights.